adioshun/gitBook_DeepDrive/paperdeepfusion.md

 Hence it is necessary to append many channels with all 0 entries in the output to match the size with the input of the subsequent inception module or add more convolution operations to form the fused network.

-###### []
+###### [Skip-layer connection와의  비교]

-Skip-layer connection resembles our approach and can be regarded as special examples of our approach.
+- Skip-layer connection resembles our approach and can be regarded as special examples of our approach.

 > Skip-layer connection = deeply-supervised nets [14],  its variant [7], Highway [15], ResNet [16],

+###### [teacher-student framework와의 비교]

-The teacher-student framework suggests that learning a hard-trained networkcan benefit from an easily-trained network.
+- The teacher-student framework suggests that
+	- learning a hard-trained network can benefit from an easily-trained network.

-For instance, FitNets [17] usesthe intermediate representation of a wider and shallower (but still deep) teachernet that is relatively easy to be trained, as the target of the intermediate representationof a thinner and deeper student net.
+For instance, FitNets [17] uses the intermediate representation of a wider and shallower (but still deep) teacher-net that is relatively easy to be trained, as the target of the intermediate representationof a thinner and deeper student net.

 Net2Net [18] also uses a teachernet to help train a (wider or deeper) student net, through a function-preservingtransform to initialize the parameters of the student net according to the parametersof the teacher net.

 Our approach, in our suggested choice: includingone deep base network and one shallow (but could still be deep) network, alsouses the shallow network to help train the deep base network, meanwhile thedeep base network also helps train the shallow network, i.e., they benefit fromeach other and are trained simultaneously.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg1MDE1NzYwNV19
+eyJoaXN0b3J5IjpbMTg4ODQxNDIxMF19
 -->